mdn/content/files/en-us/learn_web_development/core/css_layout/supporting_older_browsers/index.md

 ## Testing older browsers

-One way is to use an online testing tool such as Sauce Labs, as detailed in the [Cross browser testing](/en-US/docs/Learn/Tools_and_testing/Cross_browser_testing) module.
+One way is to use an online testing tool such as Sauce Labs, as detailed in the [Testing](/en-US/docs/Learn_web_development/Extensions/Testing) module.

 ## Summary